Home > Analyses > Consumer Defensive > Molson Coors Beverage Company

 Financial Ratios

-The following table presents key financial ratios for Molson Coors Beverage Company (TAP) over the fiscal years 2022 to 2024, providing a snapshot of profitability, valuation, liquidity, leverage, and operational efficiency:
+The following table presents key financial ratios for Molson Coors Beverage Company (TAP) over the past five fiscal years:

 Evolution of Financial Ratios